elamraniadnane1/CSC5382_SP24_FINALPROJECT/README.md

 ### Overview
 In this milestone, we set up a Continuous Integration/Continuous Deployment (CI/CD) pipeline for our machine learning project.
 This CI/CD pipeline is designed to automate testing, building, and deploying phases of our machine learning application, ensuring that updates are smoothly integrated and deployed.

+Purpose of the CI/CD Pipeline
+The primary purpose of this CI/CD pipeline is to automate the testing and deployment phases of a machine learning project that utilizes ZenML.
+This automation includes:

+Running the ZenML pipeline upon code changes to ensure that new commits do not break existing functionality.
+Using services like Cassandra and MLflow within the GitHub Actions environment, which are essential for the operation of the ML pipeline.
+Ensuring the whole ML workflow, from data processing to model training and logging metrics, is functioning as expected every time there is a new push or pull request on the main branch.
+How the Pipeline Works
+Trigger Events: The pipeline is triggered by any push or pull_request events targeting the main branch.
+This ensures that the pipeline is run on the latest code, helping to catch issues early in the development cycle.
+Run Environment: The job is set to run on the latest version of Ubuntu (ubuntu-latest).
+Service Setup: A Cassandra database is set up as a service.
+This service uses the latest Cassandra image, with specified ports and health checks.
+This setup is crucial for the pipeline that requires a Cassandra database to operate.
+Steps in the Workflow:
+Code Checkout: Uses actions/checkout@v2 to clone the repository into the GitHub Actions runner, ensuring the most recent code is used for the pipeline execution.
+Python Setup: Configures the Python environment (version 3.9) required to run the ZenML pipeline.
+Dependency Installation: Installs all required Python packages from requirements.txt, which might include ZenML and other dependencies necessary for running the ML pipeline.
+ZenML Pipeline Execution: The pipeline executes the ZenML setup command and runs a Python notebook (final_notebook.ipynb) which likely contains the code for setting up and running ML models.
+The environment variable for the Cassandra cluster is set to localhost, pointing to the previously configured Cassandra service.
+Shutdown ZenML Services: Regardless of the previous step's success or failure (if: always()), this command ensures that any services or resources initiated by ZenML are properly shut down to free up resources and prevent any leaks.
+Metrics Logging: Installs MLflow and starts an MLflow server to log metrics from the executed ZenML pipeline.
+This step is critical for tracking the performance of the machine learning models and experiments over time.
+File Creation
+The script programmatically creates the necessary directories (if they don't exist) and writes this workflow definition into a file named zenml_pipeline.yml within the .github/workflows directory.
+This automation within the script facilitates easy setup and maintenance of the CI/CD workflow configuration without manual file handling.

+Conclusion

 ### CI/CD Pipeline Configuration

 The pipeline is configured using GitHub Actions, which automates the workflow by defining jobs in `.yaml` file format.
 Below is the breakdown of the workflow configuration: